RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ### 👀 Look around

 The one where the camera turns around to see what's behind it.
-Seriously now, with this code the camera rotates 360 degrees around its position (until the user interacts with the view).
+Seriously now, with this code the camera rotates around its position (until the user interacts with the view).
 [Let's have a look around](have-a-look-around.html)

 ```js